DigitalDieter/LSTM_Music_Generation/README.md

 python -m pip install -r requirements.txt
 ```

-Build TensorFlow binary from scratch: Your CPU supports instructions that this TensorFlow binary was not compiled to use: AVX2 FMA
+##### Build TensorFlow binary from scratch (optional)
+Why should I compile the Tensorflow myself?
+To increase the performance and to eliminate the warning message "...TensorFlow binary was not compiled to use: AVX2 FMA...""

+First step is to install the dependencies for building the binary
 ```bash
 # Dependencies
 sudo apt install -y pkg-config zip g++ zlib1g-dev unzip python3